-Munich's Pinakothek der Moderne explores the potential of eccentricity as an aesthetic of freedom through the work of some fifty international visual artists.
+The Pinakothek der Moderne in Munich explores the potential of eccentricity as an aesthetic of freedom through some fifty international visual artists.

 Between fluidity and eclecticism

-The exhibition features 50 artistic approaches that emphasize this "ex centro" perspective, i.e. "looking from outside a fictitious center".
-All celebrate the diversity and complexity of human existence through the body, identity, beauty and the environment.
+The exhibition features 50 artistic approaches highlighting this "ex centro" perspective, namely "this view from outside a fictional center."
+All of them celebrate the diversity and complexity of human existence through the body, identity, beauty, and the environment.

-The curators take this further, presenting works in a variety of media, materials and techniques, between traditional crafts and new technologies such as artificial intelligence.
-Some are hybrid, amorphous compositions, others daring shifts.
+The curators take this reflection further by presenting works in a variety of media, materials, and techniques, ranging from traditional craftsmanship to new technologies such as artificial intelligence.
+Some exhibit hybrid and amorphous compositions, others bold juxtapositions.

 Broad spectrum

-The exhibition is divided into five sections, each covering a different theme, including painting, sculpture, installation, performance, media art and object design.
+The exhibition is thus divided into five sections, each with several themes and genres, including painting, sculpture, installation, performance, media art and design objects.

-"Theexhibition thusexplores thedignity of humans and creatures, whichextends to biodiversity, to the multiplicity of all living organisms, habitats and ecosystems on land, infresh water, in the oceans and in theair," adds Eva Karcher, before concluding further: "The artists are united by their shared passion for creating worlds of images that liberate our imagination."
+"L'exposure explores as well as dignityof humans and creatures, who'étend à biodiversityto the multiplicity of all living organisms, habitats and ecosystems on Earth, in the'fresh water, in the oceans and in the'air »adds Eva Karcher, before concluding further on: “The artists are united by their shared passion for creating visual worlds that liberate our imagination.

 Interstellar Twist (Yoga) © VG Bild-Kunst, Bonn 2024